nhejazi/haldensify/cran-comments.md

 * There were 0 NOTEs.

 ## Downstream dependencies
-* None at this time.
+* The `txshift` package relies upon this package.
-* The downstream dependency `txshift` was removed from CRAN and will be resubmitted after this package has been uploaded.

 ## Additional notes
-* This is a resubmission of a package removed from CRAN due to a Solaris build failure (no longer part of the CRAN build/check suite).
-* The upstream dependency `hal9001` was only very recently re-uploaded to CRAN.
+* This package was recently identified as being among a set of packages that "have inst/CITATION files with persons using the deprecated 'first' or 'middle' arguments instead of 'given'...Can you please change to use 'given' instead?"
+We have updated the inst/CITATION file accordingly.